xhhuanglab/RiceNavi/README.md

 ### RiceNavi-Sim

-The PedigreeSim software can simulate the genotype of the offspring if the genotypes of the parents and the genetic map are given.
 With the constructed rice genetic map, the genotype matrix of different generations (F1 to BCnF1) for breeding population can be simulated by RiceNavi-Sim.
+RiceNavi-Sim is taking advantage of the  [PedigreeSim](https://github.com/PBR/pedigreeSim) software, which can simulate the genotype of the offspring if the genotypes of the parents and the genetic map are given.
 During each generation, RiceNavi-Sim adopted `Rice-SampleSelect` package to select the best candidate as parental lines for next generation.
 The simulation time can be set by users.
 After all simulations are performed, the likelihood can be estimated.
 In each generation, the likelihood was calculated based on the percentage of simulations that have the ‘ideal’ individuals with only heterozygous genotypes in the regions covering selected gene(s).

 Before running the script, edit the parameters in the config file `RiceNavi-Sim.cfg` and file for target genes `Selected_Genes.loci` based on needs.